An illustration of "sibling power" in a Warmblood.

 Okay, so we are told Achill HO is the beginning of the jump trait in Holstein.
 Let's see what he is made of.
 Achill's sire and dam were 1/2 brother and sister, both out of Brilliant, a Yorkshire Coach Horse (which means at least sixty-eight lines of him--extreme critical mass).
-Brilliant's own dam was out of a full brother and sister!
-And these siblings carried Burlington Turk, who is also here in Achill's dam, so even more inbreeding.
+And Brilliant's own dam was out of a full brother and sister!
+And these siblings carried the Yorkshire Coach Horse Burlington Turk, who is also here in Achill's dam, so even more inbreeding.
 Most breeds start with inbreeding--even incest like you see here, for it consolidates the genes, and gives a reproducible type.

 The Achill HO son, Tobias HO, is a good example of why genotype is more important to the breeder than phenotype, for physcially he was no prize.
 Today, he would surely fail a Warmblood inspection and be gelded.
 He is described as being light and wiry, with light boned legs, narrow hocks, short hip and average gaits.
 Yet Tobias HO became the most important carrier of the Achill blood and he consistently produced progeny far better than he was--with immense jumping talent.
 There is that pre-potence for sport again, even though his phenotype was far less than ideal, he became a genetic pillar of the Holstein breed--he was a powerful and reliable typesetter.

-Favorit HO, one of Tobias' successful sons, is here in multiples, and while he was still the lean work horse type, he brought forward the jump.
+Favorit HO, one of Tobias' successful sons, is here in multiples, and while he was still the lean coach type, he brought forward the jump.
 And with Favorit HO the Holstein phenotype showed some improvement.
 Favorit HO is described as having deep well sprung ribs, heavy bone in front, solid hocks, plus he had good movement and he produced offspring true to his type.Ramiro 7 generation pedigree

 Ramiro HO certainly got the vitality, pre-potency and jump ability of the Achill HO line.
 But Ramiro HO was more than that, he had "sparkle", charisma, a bigger frame but with refinement, and great movement, which he was able to pass on more consistently than most modern sires can claim.
 This extra "star" quality came from the Elegant HO line of the old Ethelbert HO line, Ramiro HO has twenty-two lines of this in ten generations.